Tuned Compositional Feature Replays for Efficient Stream Learning: Results

 \subsection{Stream learning on natural image datasets}

-Although stream learning of CORe50, Toybox, and iLab is highly challenging, these datasets have only 10-14 classes each.
-To demonstrate CRUMB's capacity for long-range stream learning of many classes, we also evaluated all models on standard image datasets Online-CIFAR100 and Online-ImageNet: CRUMB outperformed all baselines on both of these (see table~\ref{tab:all_results}).
-On Online-CIFAR100, CRUMB's mean top-1 accuracy after class-iid stream learning exceeds that of REMIND by 8.0\%, iCARL by 30\%, and GEM by 43\%, performing within 23\% of the offline upper bound.
-On Online-Imagenet, CRUMB outperforms REMIND by 2.9\%, iCARL by 31\%, and GEM by 46\%, performing within 7.0\% of the offline upper bound (see figure~\ref{fig:video_streaming_main}).
+Although stream learning of CORe50, Toybox, iLab, iCub, and iLab+CORe50 is highly challenging, these datasets have only 10-24 classes each.
+To demonstrate CRUMB's capacity for long-range stream learning of many classes, we employed standard image datasets Online-CIFAR100 and Online-ImageNet.
+CRUMB outperformed all baselines on both of these datasets (see Table~\ref{tab:all_results}).
+On Online-CIFAR100, CRUMB's mean top-1 accuracy after class-i.i.d. stream learning exceeds that of REMIND by 11.7\%, iCARL by 34\%, and GEM by 46.4\%, performing within 19.1\% of the offline upper bound.
+On Online-Imagenet, CRUMB outperforms REMIND by 2.7\%, iCARL by 30.4\%, and GEM by 46\%, performing within 7.2\% of the offline upper bound (see also Fig.~\ref{fig:video_streaming_main}g-h).